SAP-samples/event-driven-integrations-codejam/prerequisites.md

 Once installed, you will need to open the repository [cloned/downloaded previously](#accessing-the-supporting-material-referenced-in-exercises) in Visual Studio Code.
 There is a .devcontainer configuration included in the repository that will allow you to open the project in a container with all the necessary dependencies.

 ### SAP Integration Suite

+We will be using the Cloud Integration component of SAP Integration Suite in one of the exercises, to connect to SAP Integration Suite, advanced event mesh.
+To get started with SAP Integration Suite, you will need to have access to an SAP Business Technology Platform account and subscribe to the SAP Integration Suite service.

 <details>
 <summary>Using the SAP BTP Trial account (⚡️ recommended ⚡️)</summary>